metamath/lamp-guide/docs/index.md

 mark a step with a green checkmark meaning it is proved.
-The short answer is that the green checkmark means that metamath-lamp is able to find, for that step, a specific step that justifies the claim (as well as recursively all of its justifications).
+The short answer is that the green checkmark means that metamath-lamp is able to find, for that step, a specific theorem or axiom that justifies the claim (as well as recursively all of its justifications).
 In a moment we will be looking at the proof steps (in more detail) to gain a better understanding.
 Before we do, let's briefly talk about how to generate and import information.